Skip to content

 In the past few years, I've seen many dogs that were misdiagnosed with pancreatitis, especially very healthy animals on a natural diet.
 These dogs tend to have higher healthy levels of pancreatic enzymes and do not have pancreatitis.
 The reason is that most veterinary labs use reference values that are ‘normal’ for animals eating processed food and there is much less understanding of normal values for raw fed dogs.

-Pancreas and energy flow
+Pancreas and Energy Flow

 Injuries that result in energy flow congestion at the thoracic-lumbar junction are a lesser known, but very common cause of pancreatitis.
 The area where the thoracic spine transitions into the lumbar spine energetically supplies the stomach and pancreas.
 When this segment is injured or congested, the pancreas gets weakened and the chances of pancreatitis are greater.